grygy/pv217-microservices-materials/review/README.md

 public void testSimpleUni(UniAsserter asserter) { // Gives us UniAsserter to assert the result from Uni
     asserter.assertThat(
         () -> Uni.createFrom().item("Hello"), // Asynchronous code or function
-        result -> assertEquals("Hello", result) // When the result is available, assert it );
+        result -> assertEquals("Hello", result, "Did not return hello") // When the result is available, assert it );
 }